What is Real-Time Data Streaming? A UK Guide

 - Producers: Applications or systems that generate the data and publish it to a stream (e.g., a web server logging user activity).

 - Stream Processing Platform: A central, durable system that ingests the streams of data from producers.
-Apache Kafka is the industry standard for this role, acting as a robust message broker.
+Apache Kafka is the industry standard for this role, acting as the message broker.

 - Consumers/Processors: Applications that subscribe to the data streams, process the information, and take action.
 This is where the analytics happen, using tools like Apache Flink or cloud services.